fmarquezg/fmarquezg.github.io/_posts/2018-02-10-ncaaf_player_weight.md

 12.- oklahoma

+## Weight by School

 The average OL weight is 300lbs.
+Alabama was the heaviest OL in 2016, the year they won the National Championship.
+However, in 2017, the the heaviest OL belonged to Ohio State and Texas Tech.
+The 2017 champion, UGA, has the 5th heaviest line in this analysis.
+Therefore, as we all know, weight alone isn't going to win a Championship.

 <figure>